 Avoid leaving a person alone after giving him or her a dose of naloxone nasal.
 An overdose can impair a person's thinking or reactions.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Because naloxone nasal reverses opioid effects, this medicine may cause sudden withdrawal symptoms such as:
+Because Narcan reverses opioid effects, Narcan may cause sudden withdrawal symptoms such as:

 fever, sweating, body aches, weakness;